utiso/dorkbot/README.md

 Prune
 =====
-The prune flag iterates through all targets, computes the fingerprints in memory, and deletes any target matching a blacklist item or fingerprint.
-The result is a database of only scannable urls.
+The prune flag iterates through all targets, computes the fingerprints in memory, and marks subsequent matching targets as scanned.
+Additionally it deletes any target matching a blacklist item.
+The result is a database where --list-unscanned returns only scannable urls.
 It honors (a subset of) the options specified in SCANNER_OPTIONS as follows:

 * random - evaluate urls in random order when computing fingerprints